paldhous/ucb/2015/dataviz/md_raw/class9.md

 (You can collapse the wizards at any time by clicking to the left of any of the icons.)

-Notice that opening the wizard has also exposed blue toggle controls for each layer which can be used to turn the visibility for each on and off.
+Notice that opening the wizard has also exposed blue toggle controls for each layer, which can be used to turn the visibility for each on and off.
 Hide the `healthcare_facilities` layer so we can see what we are doing.

 Scroll from left to right through the visualization options, and select `CHOROPLETH` to make a choropleth map.